McKlay/ai-chatbot-engineering/docs/chapter7.md

 ## 7.5 Vector Retrieval in the Backend

 You’ll build a function that:

-1. Embeds the user query.
+1. Embeds the user query using the same embedding model as your documents.
-2. Sends a similarity query to Supabase.
+2. Sends a similarity query to Supabase (or your vector DB of choice).
-3. Returns the top-k matching chunks.
+3. Returns the top-k matching chunks, optionally including metadata for transparency.

 ### Python Example: